Frequently Asked Questions (FAQ)

 If you neither speak nor understand Norwegian at all; No, unfortunately.

-If, however, you are quite or highly proficient in Norwegian; Yes, in most cases.
+If you are proficient in Norwegian; Yes.
 Norwegian is the official working language at NTNU.

 Uncertain cases are decided by the relevant election board (Studenttinget’s election board for elections to Studenttinget, or the relevant Faculty Representatives for elections to the Student Council).